Eye Injury Lawyer

 Your eyes are sensitive and delicate.
 Injuries to them could result in significant medical bills and loss of income.
 Eye injuries include retinal injuries, partial or total loss of vision, occipital nerve injuries, hyphema, subconjunctival hemorrhages, black eyes, dramatic iritis, orbital fractures, and corneal abrasions.
 If you sustained an eye injury due to the fault of someone else, you may be able to recover damages through a lawsuit.
 The Atlanta eye injury lawyers at Van Sant Law may be able to represent you.Eye Injuries

 The treatment that you get at the accident scene and in the emergency room can have an impact on your eye injuries.
 After a truck crashes into you, for example, glass in the vehicle windows may shatter and damage your eyes.
 Or an accident may result in trauma to your eye because of a collision with an object in the car.
 Emergency personnel should take immediate precautions, such as wrapping your eye or flushing debris out of your eye at the scene.
 When eye injuries lead to vision loss, blindness, or impaired vision, it may not be possible to go back to work, and additional care may be needed.
-These outcomes can be expensive; it may be important to retain an attorney and file a lawsuit for damages.Liability
+These outcomes can be expensive; it may be important to retain an eye injury attorney and file a lawsuit for damages.Liability

 You may be able to recover compensation for your eye injuries if you can prove fault.
 In most motor vehicle accident cases, an eye injury attorney in Atlanta will need to show another driver’s negligence to establish fault.
 Usually, eye injuries in motor vehicle accidents result from a failure to use reasonable care.
 What constitutes reasonable care depends on the circumstances.